 Please limit each statement to 30 words.
 You may modify the prompts to suit your protocol.

-Author A: This method can help answer key questions in the _________ field about/such as _________________.
+Beeckman : This method can help answer key questions in the field of catalyst scale-up and enables technology transfer from laboratory to commercial plants regarding the length to diameter ratio of catalyst.

-Author B: The main advantage of this technique is that ___________.
+Datz : The main advantage of this technique is that it allows to measure how catalyst extrudates hold up to breakage and simulates quantitatively what happens in real life.

 C. [Optional] Statements for Additional Authors (Said by you on camera.
 Don’t forget to smile!)